jhi5/image-search/readme.txt

-This is an abstraction layer for the Imgur API.
+This is an abstraction layer for the Bing API.
 The search values are stored into a database for ease of organization.

 This project was created according to FreeCodeCamp guidelines.
 Visit my profile at FreeCodeCamp.com/jhi5.